Logs and Traces

 Click a node in the flow chart to view its details below.
 The detail panel has three sections:

-1. Input – results from upstream nodes that fed into this node.
+1. Input – payloads from upstream nodes that fed into this node.
 Entry nodes (with no upstream connection) show “No incoming result.”

-2. Output – results produced by this node.
-Each result card shows its ID, timestamp, metadata, and data payload.
-Cards with errors are flagged.
+2. Output – payloads produced by this node.
+Each card shows the result ID, timestamp, metadata, and data payload, with a format tag (EDI, JSON, XML) so X12 envelopes render as raw text rather than as escaped JSON.

 3. Logs – log entries specific to this node.

-Result cards are expanded by default.
+Cards are expanded by default.
 Click the Data toggle to collapse or expand the payload view.
+Use the copy buttons to grab the metadata or data payload to your clipboard.

 Diagnosing Errors